English Adverbs

 Adverbs can be placed anywhere in a sentence.

-• Lately, I have had lots of phone calls.
+• Sadly, I have had lots of phone calls.

-At the center of the sentence (between the subject and the verb)
+At the center of a sentence, between the subject and the verb.

 • He seldom goes to movies.